Income tax considerations

 Don’t forget your estimated payments

 Come tax time, it’s important to remember what estimated tax payments you made.
-If you have an online service account, there is a record of those payments available for you to use when filing your return.
+If you have an Online Services account, there is a record of those payments available for you to use when filing your return.